jaericho/jaericho.github.io/_posts/2021-12-08-Ivanti-Cant-Sort.md

 Ivanti needs to fix the sorting on their console.

-Ignoring the whole 4.1, 4.10, 4.11, 4.2 issue of direct string sorting.
-This bug doesn't even match that.
+There is the issue of direct string sorting (4.1, 4.10, 4.11, 4.2), but the console can't even do that correctly.

 ![Dumb sorting by Ivanti](/assets/2021/12/dumb-sorting-by-ivanti.png)